corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 nodeInfo-XXXXXXXXX
 ```

-This is a sample `node.conf` which details a configuration connecting to the Corda UAT Network.
+This is a sample node.conf which details a configuration connecting to a Corda UAT Network.

 ```javascript
 {